How to Rotate Screen on MacBook Pro

 For instance, let’s say you have a widescreen display but want the display in portrait orientation rather than the standard landscape orientation.

 Rotating the monitor physically is different than rotating with the software.
-If you want to rotate the monitor physically to the portrait mode/view, you need a monitor (clean mac screen), monitor stand, or wall mounting bracket that allows the rotation.
+If you want to rotate the monitor physically to the portrait mode/view, you need a monitor (clean Mac screen), monitor stand, or wall mounting bracket that allows the rotation.

 So, if physically possible, you could rotate the display 90 degrees.
 Before you do so, ensure the display can safely operate while rotated.
 Usually, this isn’t an issue with LCD monitors.